 Finland prime minister ousted, conservatives win tight vote

-HELSINKI (AP) — Finland’s main conservative party claimed victory in a parliamentary election Sunday in an extremely tight three-way race in which right-wing populists took second place, leaving Prime Minister Sanna Marin’s Social Democratic Party in third, dashing her hopes for reelection.
+HELSINKI (AP) — Finland’s main conservative party claimed victory in parliamentary elections Sunday in a tight three-way race that saw right-wing populists take second place, leaving Prime Minister Sanna Marin’s Social Democratic Party in third, dashing her hopes for reelection.

 With the top three parties each getting around 20% of the vote, no party is in position to form a government alone.
 Over 2,400 candidates from 22 parties were vying for the 200 seats in the Nordic country’s parliament.